 Opening ThingLink in VR:

-- On your PC, open your scene then click the 'Share' button and navigate to the 'Share link' tab.
+- On your PC, open your scene then click the 'Share' button and navigate to the 'View in VR' tab.

-- If your viewers will be using their phones, copy and share the shortcode URL (second box).
+- If your viewers will be using their phones, simply share the VR link.
 If your viewers will be using VR headsets, copy the short code and follow the steps below.

-- Open default browser on your headset (e.g. Oculus browser, Mixed Reality browser)
+- Open the default browser on your headset (e.g. Oculus browser, Mixed Reality browser)